mobalab/rag-chat-for-amazon-bedrock/readme.txt

 == Description ==

-WP RAG for Amazon Bedrock is a WordPress plugin that seamlessly integrates your WordPress content with Amazon Bedrock Knowledge Bases to create an intelligent RAG (Retrieval-Augmented Generation) chatbot system.
+RAG Chat for Amazon Bedrock is a WordPress plugin that seamlessly integrates your WordPress content with Amazon Bedrock Knowledge Bases to create an intelligent RAG (Retrieval-Augmented Generation) chatbot system.

 **Key Features:**